ugtrain/ugtrain/README.md

 ugtrain now already the **best game trainer on Linux**.
 And with **scanmem** it integrates the best memory search on Linux.

-The ugtrain is powered by the Open Game Cheating Association.

 What a **game trainer** is: <br/>
 http://en.wikipedia.org/wiki/Trainer_%28games%29